mjakeman/extension-manager/po/README.md

 ## How to test translation

-After you finished translation, you might want to test it.
-The easiest way to do so, is to use [GNOME Builder](https://apps.gnome.org/Builder/).
+After you have finished your translation, you will want to test it.
+The easiest way to do so is to use [GNOME Builder](https://apps.gnome.org/Builder/).

 If you chose to clone the repository using GNOME Builder in [How to add new translation](#how-to-add-new-translation) and have not closed the GNOME Builder window, skip to step 4.